isabella232/dynamic-media-classic.en-1/help/exporting-assets-from-dmc.md

 role: User
 exl-id: 5e3b0002-5ae2-4437-862f-caa098b04362
 ---
-# Export assets from Dynamic Media Classic{#exporting-assets-from-dmc}
+# Export assets from Adobe Dynamic Media Classic{#exporting-assets-from-dmc}

-You can save assets you edited in Dynamic Media Classic to a local network drive.
+You can save assets you edited in Adobe Dynamic Media Classic to a local network drive.
 Exported assets are bundled in a ZIP file for downloading or sending by e-mail.

 The compressed Zip file has a maximum file size of 1 GB for the export job.
 Also, you are allowed a maximum of 500 total assets per export job.

-Dynamic Media Classic keeps a record of export jobs in the Jobs screen.
+Adobe Dynamic Media Classic keeps a record of export jobs in the Jobs screen.

-**To export assets from Dynamic Media Classic:**
+**To export assets from Adobe Dynamic Media Classic:**

 1. Select the assets you want to export, and then go to **[!UICONTROL File]** > **[!UICONTROL Export]**.
 1. In the Export Selected Assets window, click **[!UICONTROL Image Options]**, and then specify any of the following options (administrators determine which options are available to their users):